ravibhure/bindadmin/README.md

       (we need to add .zone.com after hostname if not found)

       If deleting 'A' record, check and remove if there are any 'CNAME' records with that 'A' records.

+      Add activity event records to log file and to database.